arviz-devs/arviz/GOVERNANCE.md

 #### Voting process

 * Each council member will vote either Yes, No, or Neutral.
+* It is recommended that all council members expose their reasons when voting.
-  * "No" votes must list the reasons for disagreement.
+  "No" votes however _must_ list the reasons for disagreement.
+Any "no" vote with no reason listed will be considered a "neutral" vote.
 * An absence of vote is considered as neutral.
 * Voting will remain open for at least 3 days.
 * For the proposal to pass, at least 60% of the council must vote Yes, and no more